MakeAWishFoundation/SwiftyMocky/README.md

 To run the example project, clone the repo, and run `pod install` from the Example directory first.

 To trigger mocks generation, run `rake mock` from root directory.
-For watcher mode, when mocks are generated every time you change your file projects, use `rake mock_watcher` instead.

-<a name="guides"></a>

 <a name="roadmap"></a>